abnogueira/sql-ark/8-week-sql-challenge/case-study-3/D-outside-the-box.md

 ### 2. What key metrics would you recommend Foodie-Fi management to track over time to assess performance of their overall business?

+Start by assessing the metrics on the previous question and few more:

+- Customer acquisition and the total number of users at the same date;
+  - Number of active customers (#total - #churn);
+  - Number of paying customers (#total - #churn - #trial);
+  - Number of new customers on a certain date;
+- Churn Rate;
+- Ratio new to churn customers - to understand if the company grows or losing their customers;
+- Ratio new customers to paying customers;
+- Revenue: total revenue, recurring revenue, average revenue per user (ARPU), average revenue per paying user (ARPPU), monthly recurring revenue (MRR);
+- Number of active customers by plans - to understand what plan do customers prefer, and to see growth points;
+- Number of active customers on date after their sign-up (cohort analysis: day 7, day 30, etc).

 ---

 ### 3. What are some key customer journeys or experiences that you would analyse further to improve customer retention?

+- **Trial customers** - it's important to understand what makes someone to subscribe a plan after their 7 days free trial.
+Furthermore, the experience they had: they actually used it during the free trial on a daily basis, what type of videos they watched (for instance, maybe there are few videos of the same type of those they add to favorities).
+- **Upgrading customers** - how long did someone take until upgrading for a PRO plan?
+What features did they use the most? what type of videos/ experience are they having?
+- **Downgrading customers** - what could be the main reason for a downgrade, is it the price vs what PRO features were they using?
+What was their experience before and after a PRO plan?
+- **Churn customers** - why are they cancelling our subscription?
+Were they using Foodie-Fi or not?
+If they were, what type of content they watched?

 ---

 ### 4. If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?

+1. What is the main reason to make you cancel? - Please select one reason:
+    - Too complicated to use.
+    - Lack of content that I like.
+    - Lack of features.
+    - Too expensive.
+    - Found another product that I prefer.
+2. From 1 to 10, how was your experience (1-extremely bad & 10-excellent)
+3. What features did you loved the most?
+4. What features did you disliked the most?
+4. What could we improve?

 ---

 ### 5. What business levers could the Foodie-Fi team use to reduce the customer churn rate?
 How would you validate the effectiveness of your ideas?

+- We can monitor the Loss Value per Churn on a monthly basis for example, instead of Churn Rate for a simple reason: the loss after a trial period is lesser than a paying customer.
+  - For customers on a 7 days free trial, it's important to understand how it is their experience, and why they didn't subscribed to a paying plan.
+And the users during their trial period aren't using the application after two days, we should send them a reminder by email and also a reminder that that customer can experience a PRO feature twice until the end period to see if they want to make a subscription.
+  - For paying customers, after we classify them into different type of users.
+We can target those who most likelly will churn by giving them opportunity to be alfa testers for some new feature, and gathering their opinion on the inovation.
+- In order to validate the implementation, we can set A/B tests.